xinyuezheng/simple-rss-scraper/README.md

 DAYS_RETRIEVABLE=7  => This indicates how many days a user can retrieve the followed feed entries through the APIs
 MAXIMUM_RETRY=2 => This indicates how many times to retry if a feed fails to be updated.
 UPDATE_INTERVAL=3600.0  => This is the interval (in seconds) celery-beat uses to update a feed at background

+The database file and log file are stored in folders 'db' and 'logs' under the root folder 'sendcloud_test'.
+Both of them will be mounted to the containers.
+Therefore, data can be stored and analyzed separately.

 The details of APIs can be found at http://127.0.0.1:8000/swagger/ Or downloadable at http://127.0.0.1:8000/redoc/ once the docker containers are up.